Note: SimpliSafe now offers self-monitoring.

 What is professional monitoring?
 It means that a team of professionals will oversee your home’s security from their call center.
 If one of your alarms goes off, they will check in, and if necessary, contact emergency services for you.
 It’s really helpful if you’re away from the house or otherwise preoccupied when a security breach is occurring.

-If you pay for any monthly plan from either company, you’ll receive cellular backup, which makes sure that your system will stay on even if the power goes out.
-Although having no monthly fees is nice, I recommend investing in a paid plan, both for the cellular backup and the 24/7 professional monitoring.
+If you pay for any monthly plan from SimpliSafe or the Ring Protect Plus plan from Ring Alarm, you’ll receive cellular backup, which makes sure that your system will stay on even if the power goes out.

 Professional monitoring is where Ring and SimpliSafe differ the most.
 While Ring gives you a self-monitoring option, all SimpliSafe systems require you to pay a monthly fee for professional monitoring and cellular backup.
 Let’s get more in detail.